8rageramberg/Multimedia_project/README.md

 - *MediaPipe* Google's open source framework for building ML pipeline
 	- pip install --upgrade mediapipe

+- *Scipy* Python library for mathematical computations, such as euclidean distance
+	- pip install --upgrade scipy

 **Installation:**
 To install our application you can do the following steps: